timfayz/elementcss/README.md

 ##Preface
+*This article is shortened version of [documentation](https://github.com/kalopsia/element/blob/master/docs/0_preface.md).
+If you have any difficulties in understanding ELEMENT's usage, you should read documentation first.*

 ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

 **What do I need to know before using?**